Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Deposit

-An advance payment (with or without protection) is required that will be returned at the end of the term (sometimes depending on your adherence with agreement)
+An advance payment (with or without protection) is required, and will be returned at the end of the term (sometimes depending on the holder's adherence with an agreement).

 Appears in